christophstrasen/LQR/docs/guides/advantages.md

 - another query that groups by `playerId` and tracks long‑term stats; and
 - a third query that groups by `mapId` and tracks map balance.

 All three consume the same underlying event streams.
 Each grouping has its own state, windows, and lifecycles.

-Adding one more view later (for example, per weapon) usually just means adding another query that reuses the same base event stream and query, without refactoring existing loops or shared state.
+Adding one more view later (for example, per team) usually just means adding another query that reuses the same base event stream and query, without refactoring existing loops or shared state.

 ---

-## Joins that help you care about when things happen
+## Time is a first class concept

 In SQL you usually join tables that feel “timeless”:
-rows are either there or not, and the join ignores when they were created.
+rows are either there or not, and the join doesn't need to care when they were created.

 In event streams the **when** is often the main question: